olcf/frontier_gpu_programming_models_examples/openmp_offload/no_mpi/README.md

 - Clang based compilers (Cray, AMD) don't support loop directives yet.
 - When compiling with hipcc, you get "loop not vectorized" warnings from the LLVM optimizer by default. hipcc is a wrapper that adds a bunch of flags to the compile line, including -O3.
+You can see this if you pass `-v` to the hipcc command.
-If you use -O3 with the cc wrapper from PrgEnv-amd, you'd get the same warnings (both hipcc and the cc wrapper call into the same underlying LLVM compiler from amd).
+	-  If you use -O3 with the cc wrapper from PrgEnv-amd, you'd get the same warnings (both hipcc and the cc wrapper call into the same underlying LLVM compiler from amd).
 You can see the full hipcc command by setting HIPCC_VERBOSE=7
   - cc from PrgEnv-cray gives similar (but not identical) warnings, since it uses a proprietary Cray optimizer in conjunction with upstream LLVM optimization passes.